 Genetics

 Your genetics play a significant role in how your skin ages.
-Some people may have genes that predispose them to age faster, while others may have genes that allow them to maintain youthful-looking skin for longer.
-Unfortunately, you cannot change your genetics, but you can still take steps to care for your skin.
+Some people may have genes that predispose them to age faster, while others may have genes that allow them to maintain a youthful glow longer.
+Unfortunately, you cannot change your DNA, but you can still take steps to care for your skin.

 Hormones

-Hormonal fluctuations, such as menopause, may induce significant alterations in the skin.
+Hormonal fluctuations, especially in older adults such as menopause, may induce significant alterations in collagen production.
 As estrogen levels fall, the skin may become thin, dry, and saggy.
-To counteract these effects, use products with hyaluronic acid, which are beneficial for retaining moisture.
+Topical applications of hyaluronic acid can significantly benefit skin health by hydrating and plumping to minimize appearance of fine lines.

 Stress